ihart-mhc/ihart-mhc.github.io/applications/development/java/index.md

 ### Compile your project

-To compile your project, run the following where your source `.java` files are located, and replace "<path to ihart project>" with the relative path to where you placed the iHart project.
+To compile your project, run the following where your source `.java` files are located, and replace \"\<path to ihart project\>\" with the relative path to where you placed the iHart library.

 	javac -cp "<path to ihart project>/client/library/java/*" *.java

-For example, to compile the PrintlnProgram example application in "ihart/client/sample/PrintlnProgram", you would first change directories to that folder, and then run:
+For example, to compile the PrintlnProgram example application in \"ihart/client/sample/PrintlnProgram\", you would first change directories to that folder, and then run:

 	javac -cp "../../library/java/*" PrintlnProgram.java